gonzalober/cv/README.md

 - Produced accurate monthly management accounts and end-of-year management accounts of my expansive portfolio of clients.
 - Prepared, consolidated, and analysed financial reports including the analyses of KPI ́s variances.
-- Helped the CEO of this accountancy practice in acquiring new clients, retaining top clients, revenue forecasting, and managing the company’s P&L statements.
 - Trained junior/graduate accountants to manage and grow their client portfolios.

 #### January 2012 – December 2015 SACDE S.A (formerly IECSA S.A), Buenos Aires Senior Financial Analyst